Couples Have Different Reasons for Divorce

 One of the most common precipitating causes for divorce is infidelity—from a one-night stand to a full-blown affair (or multiple affairs).
 When a spouse has an extramarital affair, the trust inherent to a successful marriage can erode.
 Some marriages are stronger than others, and some married couples are able to successfully navigate the rocky terrain of an affair—some couples even become stronger in the process.
 Many couples, however, can’t overcome the difficult obstacle that a sexual relationship outside the marriage effects and divorce ensues.

 Money plays an obvious and important role in every marriage, and money problems or issues often lead to divorce.
 Managing on too little money is extremely stressful, which can push a marriage past the breaking point.
 Further, when both parties have widely divergent spending habits, saving patterns, and/or financial goals it can strain the relationship—especially over time.

 Many people suffer from issues associated with addiction.
 Addictions—whether they are to alcohol, drugs, sex, shopping, or anything else—have a way of hijacking the addicted spouse and rendering him or her incapable of fully participating in the marriage as a true partner.
 Addiction hurts the entire family, and many marriages aren’t strong enough to survive the dire consequences that are often closely associated.

 We’ve all heard the hackneyed phrase, irreconcilable differences, but many couples find that they really can’t reconcile their differences.
 When these differences are still in the early stages, marriage counseling can be extremely helpful.
 When a couple’s differences—be they related to finances, religion, having children, child-rearing practices, or anything else—become habitual and entrenched, it often leads to divorce.

-Consult a Sugar Land, Texas, Divorce Lawyer Today
+Consult A Richmond, Texas, Divorce Lawyer Today